rachelcluke/hygge-houseplants/README.md

 | 5           | Bird of Paradise | Strelitzia Nicolai      |             | Yes   | 18.99 |            | 4        | 4.2    | birdparadise.png |           | 1          | 3           | No            |
 | 6           | Peace Lily       | Spathiphyllum wallisii  |             | Yes   | 12    | 10.50      | 4        | 4.8    | peacelily.png    |           | 3          | 1           | No            |

-- This model returns the string Product Name.
+- The Product model returns the string Product Name.

 - The required fields are Product Name, Description and Price.